Native American Heritage Month

 Erin ToaleBooks, Diversity Initiatives, Inside WITS, Mission & Outcomes

 November is National Native American Heritage Month.
 The Library of Congress site is a great starting point for finding virtual events, online art exhibitions, and classroom resources.
-Native American Heritage month is a time for recognition of and reflection on the significant contributions the first Americans made to our country and culture.
+Native American Heritage Month is a time to recognize and reflect on the significant contributions the first Americans made to our country and culture.
 Illinois is home to the third highest population of Indigenous peoples in the United States.
-At WITS, we spend thus month reflecting on gratitude, continuing to promote an equity-literacy framework (in place of deficit mindsets that reinforce negative stereotypes and lead to the creation of ineffective policies that particularly harm Indigenous communities), and ensure our students are exposed to books that teach truthful history representing a variety of perspectives.
+At WITS, we spend this month reflecting on gratitude, continuing to promote an equity-literacy framework (in place of deficit mindsets that reinforce negative stereotypes and lead to the creation of ineffective policies that particularly harm Indigenous communities), and ensuring our students are exposed to books that teach truthful history representing a variety of perspectives.

 Deaf Native American, James Wooden Legs for American Society for Deaf Children